 With her “Back to Wellness Program,” Dr. Mathur uses the appropriate IV therapies to help patients relieve their symptoms.

 She also promotes overall lifestyle changes, performs specialized food allergy testing, and recommends environmental toxicity testing for heavy metals and mold.
 For MS patients, she often performs phospholipid exchange therapy, which may detoxify the body at a cellular level and cleanse the cells of systemic toxins to improve overall organ function.
 From there, chelation therapy can help to detoxify the body, which may improve immune system function and organ health.

 Dr. Anju Mathur’s “Back to Wellness Program” incorporates these therapies and others if necessary to help patients regain optimal levels of health.

 Meet Dr. Anju Mathur

-Los Angeles multiple sclerosis specialist, Dr. Anju Mathur, works to reduce the effects of multiple sclerosis in her patients with her “Back to Wellness Program.”
+Multiple sclerosis specialist, Dr. Anju Mathur, works to reduce the effects of multiple sclerosis in her patients with her “Back to Wellness Program.”
 Patients will receive a customized treatment plan that allows them to pursue different levels of healing in multiple phases.

 To begin, Dr. Mathur will complete a comprehensive evaluation for patients suffering from the symptoms of multiple sclerosis, and she will evaluate the body’s different systems in order to derive the most effective treatment plan.
 Dr. Mathur is skilled in identifying which systems are dysregulated and determining how to help the body regain balance.
 She specializes in using her “Back to Wellness Program” to treat the full range of autoimmune disorders and chronic diseases – including multiple sclerosis.